cs1302uga/cs1302-ce09/README.md

    1. Note the fix in your notes.
    1. Repeat as needed.

+1. You just utilized inheritance to reduce the amount of code needed to create a new class!
+Your `Square` class has everything a `Square` has.
+How much new code did you need to write?
-1. Use `wc` to check some coder stats!
+   Use `wc` to check your coder stats!

    1. How many lines are in `Rectangle.java`?
    1. How many lines are in `Square.java`?

+   Contrary to popular belief, less lines of code is usually better.
+Also, if you need to make a change to a `Rectangle` method, then this change will propogate throughout all descendants in your heirarchy that don't explicitly perform an override of the relevant method.

 1. Tell Git to track changes made to your `Square.java` file, then commit the changes to your local copy of the repository.
 Be sure to include a good log message.